top of page

 Ryan Waters’ long list of accomplishments as a musician and performer directly reflects his desire to create music with integrity without regard for convention and genre.
 Ryan joined Sade in 2000 as lead guitarist in their legendary live band and has since performed for millions of fans all over the world.
 He has also collaborated with many other top names in music, all the while continuing to write, produce and record original material.

 Ryan discovered and honed his talents in his hometown of Salem, Oregon where he started on the family piano at the age of five and soon began studying guitar at the local music store.
 By the time Ryan was twelve years old, he was already playing guitar in a rock band that routinely performed in bars and nightclubs.
 Through the rest of his school years, Ryan continued to grow as a musician, playing in various rock, r&b, and blues bands.
-During this time he also began to write songs, which fueled his desire to sing and at sixteen, started the first band in which he was both lead vocalist and lead guitarist.
-It was also with this group that he began producing his own recordings.
+During this time he also began producing his own recordings.

 In 2010, Ryan rejoined Sade for the release of their album, Soldier of Love, which debuted and spent 4 consecutive weeks at #1 on the Billboard Album Charts.
 In 2011, Sade released a greatest hits compilation called, The Ultimate Collection which contained a cover of the Thin Lizzy classic, Still in Love With You that featured a guitar solo by Ryan.
 That year, the band embarked on a 106-show world tour and played to over 800,000 people on four continents.
 The concert was recorded and released as a live album and concert video entitled, Bring Me Home, which also debuted at #1 on the Billboard charts.

-In October of 2016, Liv and Ryan joined forces with Nancy Wilson of Heart to form a new project called, Roadcase Royale.
-The band is rounded out with Heart veterans Dan Rothchild (bass), Ben Smith (Drums) and Chris Joyner (Keys).
+In 2016, Liv and Ryan joined forces with Nancy Wilson of Heart to form a new project called, Roadcase Royale and in 2019, Ryan was asked to join Heart as the guitarist for their, Love Alive tour.

 bottom of page